AliIbrahim996/DesignPatternsWithCPlusPlus/README.md

   cd DesignPattern
   cd vs
 ```
-2. ### Run create_solution.bat.bat to configure and create the strcuture of the project
+2. Run `create_solution.bat` to configure and create the strcuture of the project

 # Contact